dmr059/ShapeMovement/README.md

    > The Red Rectangle moves on its own - continuously drifting down and slightly to the right.

-## Goals from here:
+## Development Notes and Goals
-This was a fun project that introduced me to SFML, and I really enjoyed building it!
-There's so much potential to expand and experiment with different ideas.
-I'm looking forward to diving deeper.
+This was a fun first dive into SFML, and I really enjoyed building it!
+It helped me learn the basics of rendering, input, and collision logic.
+There's a lot of potential for expanding on this foundation and I am looking forward to building more involved games.

-Next, I'd like to:
+Next Steps:

 - Work with sprites
 - Introduce basic physics or animation